 Do Values Come From Choice of Upbringing?

-Many values may be engrained in you from your upbringing, while others may have established on your own.
+Many values may be ingrained in you from your upbringing, while others may have been established on your own.
 Values become especially evident when you meet someone raised entirely different from you.

-Someone who values beauty will spend their money on clothing or makeup, while someone who values health will budget more for fresh food and supplements.
-You get the idea.
+- Someone who values beauty will spend their money on clothing or makeup, while someone who values health will budget more for fresh food and supplements.

 How to Understand Someone Else’s Core Values